joseph-tharayil/csd_paper/README.md

 # CSD in whisker flick

 This branch of the repository contains code used to generate Figure 2e in the paper [Computational modeling reveals biological mechanisms underlying the whisker-flick EEG](https://www.biorxiv.org/content/10.1101/2024.12.13.628364v1.full).
-Steps to reproduce that figure are as follows:
+Steps to reproduce that figure from scratch are as follows (but see the bottom of the ReadME for a quicker way to reproduce the figure):

 ## Reproducing results from scratch